micmejia/bible-dump/NKJV/Ezra/Ezr 2.md

 the sons of Harim, one thousand and seventeen.

 ###### 40
-The Levites: the sons of Jeshua and Kadmiel, of the sons of [^j]Hodaviah, seventy-four.
+The Levites: the sons of Jeshua and Kadmiel, of the sons of Hodaviah, seventy-four.

 ###### 41
 The singers: the sons of Asaph, one hundred and twenty-eight.